 Fitness level for EBC Trek:

-Trekking in Nepal is a moderate trek most of the trek which we have designed, suitable for passionate trekkers who have the ability to walk at least five-six hours a day.
-Walking in higher altitudes is more physically demanding comparatively walking in the lower altitudes; however, if we are in excellent health with average physical fitness, have a positive attitude, and strong determination, we can accomplish the trek successfully.
-Regular Exercise and jogging are a good idea and prior to the trek to enhance our strength and stability.
-Past experience in the mountain would be an asset but it is not mandatory.
-Participants with pre-existing medical conditions such as heart, lung, and blood diseases better to check up with your doctor before you go trekking.
+Trekking in Nepal is a moderate trek.
+Most of the treks we have designed are suitable for passionate trekkers who can walk at least five to six hours a day.
+Walking in higher altitudes is more physically demanding than walking in the lower ones; however, if we are in excellent health with average physical fitness, have a positive attitude, and strong determination, we can accomplish the trek.
+Regular Exercise and jogging are good ideas to enhance our strength and stability before the trek.
+Experience in the mountain would be an asset, but it is not mandatory.
+Participants with pre-existing medical conditions such as heart, lung, and blood disease better check up with their doctors before trekking.

 Accommodation during Everest base camp trek

-We will provide a tourist standard hotels to luxurious hotels in Kathmandu, Lukla, Phakding, and Namche.
+We will provide tourist standard hotels with luxurious hotels in Kathmandu, Lukla, Phakding, and Namche.
 Normal teahouses are available in the trekking area.
 You have many options until Namche to choose hotels as per your budget.
-After Namche, there are not proper luxurious hotels but normal teahouses are easily available.
-Western, Indian, and Continental foods are available in the trekking area and Chinese and Korean foods may not available in the trekking area.
-You need to inform upon arrival if you have any interest in special foods.
-On the premises of Sagarmatha National Park, there is a no-killing policy so; all meats are carried by porters from Lukla.
+After Namche, there are no excellent luxurious hotels, but normal teahouses are readily available.
+Western, Indian, and Continental foods are available in the trekking area, and Chinese and Korean foods may not be available in the trekking area.
+Upon arrival, you must inform if you are interested in particular foods.
+On the premises of Sagarmatha National Park, there is a no-killing policy; porters carry all meats from Lukla.
 So, meats are not fresh and frozen.
-Try to be vegetarian for your health; you can take soup of lentil for protein and energy.
+Try to be vegetarian for your health; you can take soup of lentils for protein and energy.

 What should you take for Everest Base Camp Trek?

 Before packing your stuff, please remind that your porter can carry only 15 KG.
-A warm Jacket, few pairs of trousers, thermal underwear, big neck water bottles are essential things.
-Similarly, 2-3 pairs of t-shirts (synthetic fabrics – not cotton – that wick away sweat), trekking shoes, thick socks, ear covering cap, globes, trekking pole, Camera, extra battery, sleeping bag, normal medicine, toilet paper, some chocolates, notebooks, Suns cream, Polarized Sunglasses, water purification tablets are also necessary things for Everest Base Camp Trek.
+A warm jacket, a few pairs of trousers, thermal underwear, and big neck water bottles are essential.
+Similarly, 2-3 pairs of t-shirts (synthetic fabrics – not cotton – that wick away sweat), trekking shoes, thick socks, ear covering cap, globes, trekking pole, Camera, extra battery, sleeping bag, regular medicine, toilet paper, some chocolates, notebooks, Suns cream, Polarized Sunglasses, water purification tablets are also necessary things for Everest Base Camp Trek.

 Last but not least

-Everest Base Camp Trek is an achievable goal for the normal people; who have a positive attitude towards trekking and really want to see Mount Everest through their fresh eyes.
-But, they must be careful about the safety and security during trekking.
-Trekkers can reduce the risk and much secured if you join with reliable trekking agencies.
-You can take benefits by choosing Peregrine Treks because of our decade-long experience in mountain tourism.
+Everest Base Camp Trek is an achievable goal for ordinary people; who have a positive attitude towards trekking and want to see Mount Everest through fresh eyes.
+But, they must be careful about their safety and security during trekking.
+Trekkers can reduce the risk and feel secure if they join reliable trekking agencies.
+You can benefit by choosing Peregrine Treks because of our decade-long experience in mountain tourism.